/terms/quotation-addition · 6 min read · intermediate

 The Aggarwal paper supports active rewriting to add direct quotations from real authorities relevant to the topic.
 It does not support quote-padding or decorative quotations.
 The practical writing rules:

-- Find authority quotations that genuinely support the claim you are making: scan your draft for any sentence that paraphrases an established voice (research findings, vendor documentation, recognized practitioners) and consider replacing the paraphrase with a verbatim quote from the source.
-Example: "researchers showed that dense retrieval can replace BM25 for open-domain QA" can become "Karpukhin et al. (2020) report that their 'dense retriever outperforms a strong Lucene-BM25 system greatly by 9%-19% absolute in terms of top-20 passage retrieval accuracy' (arXiv:2004.04906)."
+• Find authority quotations that genuinely support the claim you are making: scan your draft for any sentence that paraphrases an established voice (research findings, vendor documentation, recognized practitioners) and consider replacing the paraphrase with a verbatim quote from the source.
+Example: "researchers showed that dense retrieval can replace BM25 for open-domain QA" can become "Karpukhin et al. (2020) report that their 'dense retriever outperforms a strong Lucene-BM25 system greatly by 9%-19% absolute in terms of top-20 passage retrieval accuracy' (EMNLP 2020, arXiv:2004.04906)."4

-- Lead with the substantive content, not setup: a paragraph that opens with several sentences of context before reaching the quotation buries the cite-worthy content.
-Either journalistic style (quotation first, then attribution: "Karpukhin et al. report: 'dense retriever outperforms...'") or scholarly style (attribution first, then quotation: "According to Karpukhin et al. (2020), 'dense retriever outperforms...'") works; concept density at the paragraph opening matters more than the specific ordering.
-Liu et al. 2023 "Lost in the Middle" (arXiv:2307.03172) observed primacy and recency attention patterns in transformer processing, though whether this translates to citation selection by 2026 commercial AI engines has not been vendor-documented.
-The primary motivation for front-loaded concept density is human readability and chunk-boundary robustness; any LLM-attention benefit is a secondary consideration.
+• Lead with the substantive content, not setup: a paragraph that opens with several sentences of context before reaching the quotation buries the cite-worthy content.
+Either journalistic style (quotation first, then attribution) or scholarly style (attribution first, then quotation) works; concept density at the paragraph opening matters more than the specific ordering.
+The primary motivation is human readability and chunk-boundary robustness; if a passage is summarized or extracted, the substantive content is what gets surfaced.
+Liu et al. 2023 "Lost in the Middle" (arXiv:2307.03172) observed primacy and recency attention patterns in transformer processing, but whether this translates to citation selection by 2026 commercial AI engines has not been vendor-documented.
+What to skip:

-- Padding pages with quotations that do not support a specific claim.
-Decorative quotations do not count toward the empirical evidence pattern the paper studied.
+• Padding pages with decorative quotations that do not support a specific claim.

-- Self-quotation or quoting in-house material as "authority".
-The paper tested external authority sources, not the author quoting themselves or their own publication.
+• Self-quotation or quoting in-house material as "authority".
+The paper tested external authority sources.
+(Internal /terms/ cross-links are navigation aids, not authority citations; the external authority signal comes from Sources and academic footnotes.)

-- Fabricated quotations attributed to real authorities.
-The paper did not test this case directly, but a plausible inference is that AI engines cross-check quotations against retrieved sources; a fabricated quote risks contradiction and downweighting.
-Treat this as editorial caution, not a paper finding.
+• Fabricated or out-of-context quotations attributed to real authorities.
+AI engines retrieving from the same corpus may cross-check quotations against the cited source; misrepresenting the original risks contradiction and downweighting.
+Treat as editorial caution, not a paper finding.

 How it relates to other concepts

-- The underlying intervention is one of nine GEO methods tested in Aggarwal et al. 2023.
-The paper's top 4 (Quotation Addition, Statistics Addition, Fluency Optimization, Cite Sources) cover the strongest content-level interventions the paper isolated under its test conditions.
-The combination of Fluency Optimization and Statistics Addition outperformed any single GEO strategy by more than 5.5%, the strongest combined intervention tested.
+• The underlying intervention is one of nine GEO methods tested in Aggarwal et al. 2023.
+The paper's top 4 (Quotation Addition, Statistics Addition, Fluency Optimization, Cite Sources) cover the strongest content-level interventions isolated under its test conditions.
+The strongest pairwise combination the paper isolated was Fluency Optimization plus Statistics Addition (§5.3 Figure 4 heatmap, 200-example subset), outperforming any single method by more than 5.5%.

-- Closely related to Cite Sources Optimization (forthcoming sibling entry): both methods overlap because most authority quotations carry source citation, and the paper found their combined effect to be among the strongest source-content interventions tested.
+• Closely related to Cite Sources Optimization: both methods overlap because most authority quotations carry source citation.
+The paper measured them separately.

 Footnotes